 Severance Provisions.
-If (i) we terminate Dr. Youssoufian for a reason other than death, disability or "Cause," or (ii) Dr. Youssoufian resigns for "Good Reason," Dr. Youssoufian will be entitled to receive a severance payment equal to 100% of his then current annual base salary plus a portion of the target amount of his annual performance bonus for the calendar year in which such termination occurs (which portion will be determined pro rata based on the number of days in such calendar year during which Dr. Youssoufian was employed by us).
-In this situation, Dr. Youssoufian's stock options that have vested as of the date of termination shall remain exercisable for a period of 90 days and any unvested stock options and unvested awards of restricted stock held by Dr. Youssoufian shall be deemed to have expired as of the date of termination.
-In the case of a termination by us for a reason other than death, disability or "Cause," that occurs prior to and in connection with a "Change of Control," or within 18 months thereafter, all unvested stock options and unvested awards of restricted stock held by Dr. Youssoufian at the time that such termination occurs will be accelerated and deemed to have vested as of his employment termination date.
-Any stock options that have vested or been deemed to have vested as of the date of termination will remain outstanding and exercisable until the earlier of 90 days following the date of termination, the date that they are exercised, or the date on which the original term of such stock option expires.
+On April 2, 2013, we terminated Dr. Youssoufian without cause.
+Pursuant to the terms of his employment agreement, Dr. Youssoufian would have been entitled to receive a severance payment equal to 100% of his then current annual base salary plus a portion of the target amount of his annual performance bonus for the calendar year in which such termination occurred (which portion would have been determined pro rata based on the number of days in such calendar year during which Dr. Youssoufian was employed by us) and Dr. Youssoufian's stock options that had vested as of the date of termination would have remained exercisable for a period of 90 days and any unvested stock options and unvested awards of restricted stock held by Dr. Youssoufian would have been deemed to have expired as of the date of termination.
+However, in connection with his termination Dr. Youssoufian agreed to receive a severance payment equal to 100% of his current annual base salary in lieu of the total severance benefits to which he was entitled pursuant to his employment agreement.